pyscripter/pyscripter/Help/source/diagnostics.md

 - *Global settings* \
-  A file named ruff.toml can be found in the PyScripter user directory (%APPDATA%\Pyscripter\Lsp, where %APPDATA% is the folder pointed by the environment variable “APPDATA” or the root folder of PyScripter for registry-free installations).
+  A file named ruff.toml can be found in the PyScripter user directory (%APPDATA%\Pyscripter\Lsp, where %APPDATA% is the folder pointed by the environment variable “APPDATA” or the "Lsp" subdirecotry of the root folder of PyScripter for registry-free installations).
 This file contains the default ruff options.
 You can modify and customize this file.
 The changes in these settings will apply globally.
 - *Project specific settings* \
   Global settings can be overwritten by project specific settings.
 Please consult the ruff [config file discovery](https://docs.astral.sh/ruff/configuration/#config-file-discovery) information for details.

+---
 You can view a [video-tutorial](https://pyscripter.blogspot.com/2025/10/feature-preview-code-checks-and-quick.html) that introduces the above functionality of PyScripter.